-At Canford Heath Junior School, we are proud to hold the Level 2 status for the Rights respecting school award.
+At Canford Heath Junior School, we are proud to hold the Level 2 'Gold' status for the Rights respecting school award.
 We achieved this status in July 2012 and then in March 2015, we were re-accredited with this Level.

 The Level 2 Award is the highest accolade given by Unicef UK which shows we have a deep and thorough commitment to children’s rights at all levels of school life.
 This commitment was evident from our most recent report, which stated,